 We recommend that you speak to the SENCo in your child's school before you ask the local authority to conduct an assessment.

-This online form can be used by parents to ask the local authority to conduct an education, health and care needs assessment for their son or daughter as an alternative to writing to request it.
+This online form can be used by parents to ask the local authority to conduct an education, health and care needs assessment for their son or daughter, aged under 16, as an alternative to writing to request it.
 The local authority will then check if the assessment is necessary, following the Code of Practice 2015.

 Parents will be told of the decision within 6 weeks of receiving the request.